sveetch/cookiecutter-bireli/CONTRIBUTING.rst

 ------------------

-We think a template projet can not implement every features or use cases to ensure cohesion accessibility, so it is something with strong opinions that may not fit to your needs.
+We think a template projet can not implement every features or use cases to ensure cohesion accessibility, so Bireli will follow opinions that may not fit to your needs.

 We will try to answer properly to all your feature proposals if they follow our code of conduct, our issues templates and if you take time to